HumanCellAtlas/data-portal-content/content/develop/development-guides/pipeline-development-guide.md

 We welcome your feedback about our current pipelines and your ideas for development of new pipelines.
 Send your thoughts via Canny (HCA Canny project?), or by contacting us directly at data-help@humancellatlas.org.

-You are also welcome to attend meetings and participate in Slack discussions about secondary analysis pipelines.
+You are also welcome to attend meetings and participate in Slack discussions about data processing pipelines.
 Here are some details:

 1. Analysis Community Biweekly meetings are held every other Tuesday at 11AM, Eastern Time; view the [Agenda](https://docs.google.com/document/d/1860cE2zk2baXYefu5-WzQM_p_uTGjph6dWnehiRaFDw/edit#heading=h.rt36ocexz2z5)
 2. Join the HCA Slack channels: go to [Join Slack](https://join-hca-slack.herokuapp.com/) to obtain an invitation, and join the #secondary analysis channel.